BirthdayBot

 Firstly, when a user is setting their birthday for the first time in your server, if the time zone is set, the user will be suggested to use the time zone that the server uses (they can still choose a different one).

-Lastly, all Member Anniversaries and Server Anniversaries are celebrated based on the server time zone.
-Because of this, for either anniversary to work, the server time zone must be set.
+Lastly, all Member Anniversaries, Server Anniversaries and Custom Events are celebrated based on the server time zone.
+Because of this, for any of them to work, the server time zone must be set.

 What is the Date Format setting?